 Since the early 1990s, the private sector has been touted as the only alternative to India’s healthcare crisis.
 But in the absence of a clear regulatory mechanism, private hospitals’ performance has been both terrible and terrifying.
 In 2011, nearly 90 people died in a huge fire in AMRI Hospital, a Kolkata private hospital.
 In June 2016, an inter-state kidney racket was busted in Apollo Hospital, New Delhi.
-In September 2016, a private hospital, along with two orthopedics, was asked to pay Rs 25 lakh to a patient who had suffered 40 percent disability due to medical negligence.
+In September 2016, a private hospital and two orthopedics were asked to pay Rs 25 lakh to a patient who had suffered 40 percent disability due to medical negligence.

 A healthcare system is not just about accessing hospital care.
 It is also about identifying strategies to reach certain, definite health goals.
 These strategies may involve multiple services/activities ranging from prevention of diseases (immunization campaigns), insecticide spraying against vector-borne diseases, printing horrific pictures on cigarette packets to deter smokers, ensuring safe abortions, and keeping a drug check pricing, and even distributing condoms.
 A health system has multiple stakeholders – policymakers, medical practitioners, health volunteers, industrialists, researchers, nurses, midwives, alternative medicine practitioners, and most importantly, patients.

-In recent years, successive governments have demonstrated their inability to grasp the health sector’s key challenges – how to make healthcare universal, of better quality, and thereby reduce inequality.
+In recent years, successive governments have demonstrated their inability to grasp the health sector’s key challenges – making healthcare universal, of better quality, and thereby reducing inequality.

 Since 2000, there is a growing concern about the government’s dwindling commitment to providing basic healthcare to its citizens.
 Take India’s expenditure on health.
 It is just four percent of GDP, and public expenditure is only 1.2 percent of GDP.
-This implies that between 60-70 percent of the population’s medical needs are met by the private sector.
+This implies that the private sector meets between 60-70 percent of the population’s medical needs.

 The proposed National Health Policy has made no radical shift in its budgetary allocations.
 The current government has proposed 2.5 percent of the GDP (WHO recommends 5 percent for a better health system) as a “realistic” figure to achieve health goals.
 This implies that even after 70 years of independence, tribal regions are likely to be neglected, and basic immunization services will continue to be inadequate for urban and rural poor.